capwater4/subreddit-keyword-discord-notifier/README.md

 Posts sent to discord will be stored and "expired" every week so that duplicates are not sent if the same post is scanned twice.

-If you have any questions/suggestions or just need some help running/using the bot, you can raise an issue or message me on reddit at u/Resolute_Pecan.
+If you have any questions/suggestions or just need some help using the bot, you can raise an issue or message me on reddit at u/Resolute_Pecan.